 When every cluster has a common secret key, the clusters agree a group key by AT-GDH protocol.
-Clusterhead can represent its cluster and use the cluster key as it's secret exponent.
-After the AT-GDH protocol run, clusterheads distribute the needed key parts also in their cluster, so that other nodes can also calculate the network wide group key.
+Cluster-head can represent its cluster and use the cluster key as its secret exponent.
+After the AT-GDH protocol run, cluster-heads distribute the needed key parts also in their cluster, so that other nodes can also calculate the network wide group key.
+The structure of the resulting cluster-tree is presented in Figure 3.

-Now that clusterheads are not necessarily at a one hop distance from each other, the messages need to be relayed.
-The nodes relaying the messages are members of the cluster, and know the secret already.
+Now that cluster-heads are not necessarily at a one hop distance from each other, the messages need to be relayed.
+The gateways relaying the messages are members of a cluster, and know the cluster secret already.
 However, it affects the communication complexity by adding extra links to the path.